fredpell1/AI2048/README.md

 ## Performance

-After training for only 10 generations, the model achieves average performance and can reach a tile of 256.
+After training for only 20 generations, the model achieves average performance and can reach a tile of 256.

 ## Potential next steps

 - Add some command line input
 - refactor the sequential training and parallel training files to remove duplicate codes in both
+- train the model for more than 20 generations
+- compare different reward functions, neat parameters

 ## Dependencies